How to integrate UFT(QTP) with ALM (Quality Center)

 Step 18) Now upload the shared object repository file.

-• Select the File where it has been stored.
+• Select the file where it has been stored.

-• Click ‘Open’ button.
+• Click the ‘Open’ button.

 Saving Script into ALM